Thumbnail

 Why choose Middlebury C.V.
 Starr Schools Abroad?

 The Middlebury C.V.
-Starr Schools Abroad feature 38 sites in 17 countries and are characterized by a focus on integration with the host culture, both linguistically and socially.
+Starr Schools Abroad feature 32 sites in 16 countries and are characterized by a focus on integration with the host culture, both linguistically and socially.
 In addition to taking academically rigorous courses, students are able to participate in internships, volunteer work or campus activities with local students, and at most of our sites students live with local families or peers.
-With the exception of our programs in Oxford, England and Delhi, India, all communication is in the target language under the Middlebury Language Pledge.
+With the exception of our program in Oxford, England, all communication is in the target language under the Middlebury Language Pledge.
 By pledging to speak only the target language while abroad, students have the best chance of acquiring fluency and actively engaging in the local environment.

 Founded